linrunner/tlp-doc/developers/source.rst

 The repository holds the following branches:

 * **main** – current development – releases are tagged with VERSION
-* **debian/current** – Debian/Ubuntu packing for current releases
+* **debian/current** – Debian/Ubuntu packaging for current releases
+  (not identical with the official distribution packages)
-* debian/legacy – Debian/Ubuntu packing for old releases (deprecated, unmaintained)
+* debian/legacy – Debian/Ubuntu packaging for old releases (deprecated, unmaintained)

 Obtain the current development version with ::